bobbybudnick/SFS-Infrastructure/README.md

 Workstation and main and backup storage are the only denizens of this realm.
 Rogue AI could perhaps be confined here or kept out of here depending on design.

+37. The scoop on setuid root
+This is the way of setting executables to execute as root but run by user
+FreeBSD and Linux cannot directly execute scripts this way only binaries
+Can edit sudoers file to bypass this
+Can write small c executable to bypass this
+Can call setuid root executables directly instead of scripting to bypass this
+Tested on FreeBSD
+Copy shutdown to home folder
+chown root:wheel /home/jason/shutdown to change ownership on FreeBSD
+chown root:root /home/jason/shutdown to change ownership on Linux
+sudo chmod u+s /home/jason/shutdown for setuid root
+/home/jason/shutdown -r 0001010130 shuts down so late that it errors out
+This is used for testing the shutdown command without a built in test on FreeBSD
+shutdown -k now can be used to test shutdown on linux without shutting down
+Of course shutdown -h now shuts both down

+38. Future computer replacements
+List of all remaining commercial PC devices minus the switch administration tablet
+Router - replacement in development - consider making luggable with no battery
+Media - custom laptop needed for performance
+Monitor 2 - anything could replace
+Monitor 3 - custom laptop needed for screen size
+Companion 1 - custom tablet could replace
+Companion 2 - custom tablet could replace
+The remaining devices still work fine so they should be replaced as needed

 **Troubles in the Tapestry**
 This is a catalog of glitches encountered during development.
 Some with networking equipment and some with hosts.
 By far the longest time was spent